lifewatch/ebr-2022-data-combine/README.md

 * *data*: directory to save data and read local files from
 * *docs*: contains the slides and the infrastructure to deploy them online
 * *src*: scripts with the exercises that will be used during the workshop

+## Acknowledgments

+This workshop is inspired on the INBO Coding Club sessions.
+You can find more info here: https://inbo.github.io/coding-club/